 DIM for UPS shipments works almost identically to DIM for USPS.

 UPS uses the same divisor as USPS (166), which means that the math stays the same as it does for USPS shipments.
 However, unlike USPS, UPS applies DIM charges to both domestic and international shipments.
 For domestic shipments, UPS uses 166 as the volumetric divisor when calculating DIM.
 For international shipments, they use 139 as the divisor (so, DIM charges on international packages are even more expensive).

 Another difference is that UPS only waives dimensional weight for packages that are less than 1728 cubic inches (1 cubic foot) for the domestic services Ground and 3 Day Select.

 That means that for Ground and 3 Day Select services only, if your package's Length x Width x Height is 1728 cubic inches or more, divide the cubic volume by 166 to determine the minimum billed weight.
 That new weight is what will used to determine the cost of shipping.

-For all other domestic UPS services (like 2nd Day Air, Next Day Air, etc.) there is no size threshold.
+For all other domestic UPS services (like 2nd Day Air, Next Day Air, etc.) and all international UPS services, there is no size threshold.
 So, dimensional weight will be taken into account even if your package is smaller than 1 cubic foot (1728 cubic inches), and applied if it leads to a "heavier" weight than the actual weight.
 Basically, even if your UPS package is tiny, if it's super lightweight then the DIM weight will probably be heavier, and that's the rate you'll pay for 😅

 Still sailin' in murky waters?
 Our support team is happy to help 😃